uabrc/uabrc.github.io/docs/data_management/transfer/rclone.md

 <!-- markdownlint-disable MD046 -->
 !!! important

     Remote paths are always prefixed by the name of the remote like `cheaha:/path/to/files`.
-The color character `:` is required for all remote paths.
+The colon character `:` is required for all remote paths.
 Local paths have no prefix like `/path/to/local/files`.
 RClone can thus be used between any two machines that are configured where `rclone` is being used, including from the local machine to itself.
 In the following instructions, replace `<remote:>` by the appropriate remote name from configuration.
 To access local files, leave `<remote:>` off entirely.
 <!-- markdownlint-enable MD046 -->

 <!-- markdownlint-disable MD046 -->